-The Swissport Formula describes "how we do things at Swissport" - it is an organizationwide established set of policies, practices and standards ensuring sustainable economic growth and continued success in all the markets were Swissport is present.
+The Swissport Formula describes "the way we work" - it is an organization-wide established set of policies, practices and standards ensuring sustainable economic growth and continued success in all the markets were Swissport is present.
 Efficient and secure operations form a sustainable basis for development and provide customer confidence and peace of mind, in addition to reducing costs.
 With the Swissport Formula, customers and employees experience the benefits of global alignment, standardization and consistency every day.

-Swissport does not disclose financial results to a full extent; however the facts and figures provided in this report show a good overview of the economic performance and world wide market presence of Swissport.
+Swissport does not disclose financial results to a full extent; however the facts and figures provided in this report show a good overview of the economic performance and worldwide market presence of Swissport.

-It is important to add that Swissport as a ground handling service provider does not own or run any production plants or airports that could have a significant indirect economic impact on the environment or society.
-As a consequence of this, the indirect economic impacts of Swissport's operations are not deemed material.
+It is important to add that Swissport as a ground handling service provider does not own or run any production plants or airports that could have a significant direct economic impact on the environment or society.
+As a consequence of this, the direct economic impacts of Swissport's operations are not deemed material.
 However Swissport recognizes that as a global company operating on local levels, we have a responsibility towards the local communities.
-So we ensure a fair and safe working environment for our locally hired staff and our full compliance with local legal and tax regulations as well as various positive contributions to local communities as disclosed later in this report.
+In all countries and stations we operate in, Swissport is always looking to create jobs for local people.
+We ensure a fair and safe working environment for our locally hired staff and our full compliance with local legal and tax regulations as well as various positive contributions to local communities as disclosed later in this report.